 - (1) Five-year Syndicated Loan, interest is paid on a quarterly basis and calculated using LIBOR (London interbank offered rate) plus an applicable margin.
 The applicable margin varies depending on the Entity's leverage ratio (higher or lower than 40%) and the number of months that the Syndicated Loan has been outstanding.
 Currently the applicable margin is 200 basis points; if leverage ratio is higher than 40% the margin would increase to 225 basis points.
-Principal amortization will commence on July 22, 2019; thereafter the Syndicated Loan will have quarterly principal payments equal to 1.25% of the loan amount. - (2) 10-year loan agreement with MetLife, interest on this loan is paid on a monthly basis and calculated using an annual fixed rate of 4.55%.
+Principal amortization will commence on July 22, 2019; thereafter the Syndicated Loan will have quarterly principal payments equal to 1.25% of the loan amount.
+This loan was paid in advance on June 24, 2019 - (2) 10-year loan agreement with MetLife, interest on this loan is paid on a monthly basis and calculated using an annual fixed rate of 4.55%.
 Principal amortization will commence on September 1, 2023.
 This loan is guaranteed with 48 of the Entity's properties.
 On March 2018, an additional credit line was contracted for 26,600,000, which expires on August 1, 2026 accruing interest at an annual rate of 4.75%. - (3) On March 9, 2015, the Entity entered into a 7-year loan with MetLife, interest on this loan is paid on a monthly basis and calculated using an annual rate of 4.35%.
 The loan has monthly interest only payments for 42 months and thereafter monthly amortizations of principal and interest until it matures on April 1, 2022.
-The loan is secured by 6 of the Entity's investment properties.

-- (4) On November 1, 2017, the Entity entered into a 10-year loan agreement with Metlife, interest on this loan is paid on a monthly basis and calculated using an annual rate of 4.75%.
-The loan bears monthly interest only for 60 months and thereafter monthly - (5) amortizations of principal and interest until it matures on December 1, 2027.
-The loan is secured by 21 of the Entity's investment properties. - (6) Series A Senior Notes and Series B Senior Notes are not secured by investment properties of the Entity.
-The interest on these notes are paid on a monthly basis and calculated using an annual rates established in the table above.
+The loan is secured by 6 of the Entity's investment properties. - (4) On November 1, 2017, the Entity entered into a 10-year loan agreement with Metlife, interest on this loan is paid on a monthly basis and calculated using an annual rate of 4.75%.
+The loan bears monthly interest only for 60 months and thereafter monthly amortizations of principal and interest until it matures on December 1, 2027.
+The loan is secured by 21 of the Entity's investment properties. - (5) Series A Senior Notes and Series B Senior Notes are not secured by investment properties of the Entity.
+The interest on these notes are paid on a monthly basis and calculated using an annual rates established in the table above. - (6) Note payable to Scotiabank, bearing interest at the LIBOR plus 3 percentage points (effective annual weighted average rate of 5.27% in 2019, due on August 23, 2019 - (7) Notes payable to Banamex, bearing interest at the LIBOR plus 110 basis points (effective annual weighted average rate of 3.37% in 2019, due on September 20, 2019. - (8) On June 25, 2019, the Entity entered into a 10-year senior notes series RC to financial institutions, interest on these loans are paid on a semiannual basis and calculated using an annual rate of 5.18%.
+The loan bears semiannual interest only beginning December 14, 2019.
+The notes payable matures on June 14, 2029.
+Five of its subsidiaries are joint obligators under these notes payable. - (9) On June 25, 2019, the Entity entered into a 12-year notes payable to financial institutions, interest on these loans are paid on a semiannual basis and calculated using an annual rate of 5.28%.
+The loan bears semiannual interest only beginning December 14, 2019.
+The notes payable matures on June 14, 2031.
+Five of its subsidiaries are joint obligators under these notes payable.

 These credit agreements require the Entity to maintain certain financial ratios (such as Cash-on-Cash and debt service coverage ratios) and to comply with certain affirmative and negative covenants.
-The Entity is in compliance with these covenants as of March 31, 2019.
+The Entity is in compliance with these covenants as of June 30, 2019.